Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity: Scalar-tensor model studied

 There are many possible choices for the inflationary potential, since the only requirements are a sufficiently long plateau and a final minimum (set here at $\phi = 0$).
-In this work we choose the form of the Starobinsky potential \cite{Starobinsky:1980te},
+In this work we choose the family of $\alpha$-attractor models \cite{Kallosh:2013hoa, Kallosh:2013yoa} (of which the Starobinsky model is a specific case), with the potential in these models given by,

 Here $\Lambda$ sets the energy-scale of inflation, and can be chosen to satisfy observational constraints from the primordial density power spectrum.
 Since the inflection point of the potential occurs at $\phi = -\ln(2)\mu$, the parameter $\mu$ then dictates whether the potential scale is small or large.
 This model was shown in \cite{Aurrekoetxea:2019fhr} to be robust against large inhomogeneities in the large potential scale case, and to become less robust as that scale decreases.
 In this work we take the intermediate value $\mu = 0.1 M_{pl}$.